 Bank of Canada searchable database of unclaimed amounts.
 When funds held by financial institution have seen no activity for over 10 years, and the rightful owners cannot be found, the funds are transferred to the Bank of Canada.

 Central registry of Unclaimed Property - administered by Alberta Finance and Enterprise, Tax and Revenue Administration (TRA), will provide a searchable directory for unclaimed property.

 BC Unclaimed Property Society (BCUPS) provides a searchable database of unclaimed property.

 Revenu Quebec has a searchable register of unclaimed property.

-For those of you who may have unclaimed property in the US, a free searchable database is available at MissingMoney.org.
+For those of you who may have unclaimed property in the US, a free searchable database is available at MissingMoney.com.
 The database provides access to unclaimed property in most states.
 Another resource is the National Association of Unclaimed Property Administrators (NAUPA) which provides links to databases for all 50 states, the District of Columbia, a few Canadian provinces, and Guam and Puerto Rico.

 The US government also has a web page Unclaimed Money from the Government.

 Tip: Keep good records, so if something happens to you, your heirs will find all your assets!

 Revised: January 24, 2016